-NER clause 5.16.1(c)(4) formally sets out the classes of market benefits that must be considered in a RIT-T. AusNet Services estimates that the classes of market benefits that are likely to be material include changes in involuntary load shedding, and changes in fuel cost arising through different patterns of generation dispatch.
-AusNet Services' proposed approach to assess these classes of market benefits is set out in section 2.3.
+NER clause 5.16.1(c)(4) formally sets out the classes of market benefits that must be considered in a RIT-T. AusNet Services estimates that the classes of market benefits that are likely to be material include changes in involuntary load shedding, and changes in fuel consumption arising through different patterns of generation dispatch.